Microchip-MPLAB-Harmony/aws_cloud/readme.md

 To clone or download the repo from Github,go to the main page of this repository and then click Clone button to clone this repo or download as zip file.
 This content can also be download using content manager by following these instructions

-This repo contains scripts needed to represent [amazon-freertos](https://github.com/MicrochipTech/amazon-freertos) as Harmony 3 component.
-It requires [amazon-freertos](https://github.com/MicrochipTech/amazon-freertos) repository to be cloned for code generation.
+This repo contains scripts needed to represent [FreeRTOS](https://github.com/MicrochipTech/amazon-freertos) as Harmony 3 component.
+It requires [FreeRTOS](https://github.com/MicrochipTech/amazon-freertos) repository to be cloned for code generation.

-## Cloning FreeRTOS (amazon-freertos)
+## Cloning FreeRTOS.

 This repo uses [Git Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to bring in dependent components.